iopsmon/dc_linux_monitoring/README.md

 Script for Data:-

-The app uses the TA-linux-metrics app, this uses a number of shell scripts, yes good old shell scripts....to collect the metric data and send them to the metrics index.
-You dont need collectd or any thirdparty tool, just deploy the TA-linux-metrics app to the target servers running the UF
+The app uses the TA-linux-metrics app, https://splunkbase.splunk.com/app/4856/ this uses a number of shell scripts, yes good old shell scripts....this collects the metric data and sends them to the metrics index linux_metric.
+You dont need collectd or any thirdparty tool, just deploy the TA-linux-metrics app to the target servers running the UF.

+Requirements:
+- Splunk 7.1 + (Metrics Workspace)
+- TA-linux-metrics

 Install:

-This app should be installed only on a Search Head, or All in one Splunk instance, the indexes.conf file needs to be deployed to the indexing layer or all in one server
+This app should be installed only on a Search Head, or All in one Splunk instance, the indexes.conf file needs to be deployed to the indexing layer or all in one server and the TA-linux-metrics needs to be deployed to the target Linux servers.

+The git download already contains the TA-linux-metric add-on, or you get get it from Splunkbase

-It was only tested on Splunk on Linux, so will not work on Splunk Windows
+This app was only tested on Splunk on Linux

 Download the zip and extract the file, copy the DC_ping_check folder to the Splunk Server sudo cp -R DC_linux_monitoring /opt/splunk/etc/apps sudo chown -R splunk:splunk /opt/splunk/etc/apps sudo -u splunk /opt/splunk/bin/splunk restart

+copy the TA-linux-metrics to the UF (Configure the polling and use the Deployment server for multiple server deployment)

 Config:

-The polling can be adjusted in the inputs.conf in the TA-linux-metrics
+The polling can be adjusted in the inputs.conf in the TA-linux-metrics, the data will be sent to index=linux_metric, this can be changed if required.

-- index=linux_metric

 You will need to run chmod +x for the shell scripts to run /bin